What is the Ethereum and Ethereum node?

 - Once the node starts running, the execution client offers RPC API endpoints.

-Many different RPC API endpoints are implemented by different clients.
-But there is one standard JSON RPC endpoint that can be used by all clients.
+Many different clients implement different RPC API endpoints .
+But there is one standard JSON RPC endpoint that all clients can use.

-JSON RPC, by default, is only reached by the local host of the computer.
+JSON RPC, by default, only reaches by the local host of the computer.
 Hence, to make it remotely accessible you need to make it exposed publicly.
 The endpoint is mostly on port 8545.

 Therefore, you need to change the IP address to 0000.